lo1tuma/eslint-plugin-mocha/documentation/rules/handle-done-callback.md

 ## Rule Details

 This rule checks functions passed to `it`, `test`, `specify`, and the standard Mocha hooks.
+The callback must be called or handed off on every reachable path that completes normally.

 The following patterns are considered warnings: